4d61726b/VirtualKD-Redux/VirtualKD-Redux/Docs/Tutorial.md

 ![](TutorialHost.gif)

-1. If your host OS is a 64-bit machine run "vmmon64.exe".
-Otherwise, if it's running a 32-bit OS, instead run "vmmon32.exe".
+1. Run "vmmon64.exe" on your host OS.

 2. If this is your first time running VirtualKD-Redux, ensure that the "Debugger path" is properly set.
 This can be the path to "windbg.exe" installed on your system.